gabrielbdornas/braico.me/docs/blog/posts/20240626_python_course_1.md

 ??? question "Define variables to our new hospital program"

-    - We check in a patient named John Smith.
+    - We checked in a patient named John Smith.
 He's 20 years old and is a new patient.
-Define a variable to store the patient name, age and wheter it is a new patient or not.
+Define a variable to store the patient name, age and whether it is a new patient or not.

     ???
 "Give it a try before see my solution."